Epic acquires Cloudgine so Unreal devs can offload game processing to servers

 You can see an example of Crackdown 3 running on Cloudgine’s tech in the video below:

-I’ve asked Epic and Microsoft if Crackdown 3 is still using Cloudgine now that the company is under new ownership.
+“We are excited to see gaming experiences get better with cloud-computing becoming part of UE4.
+Also, a sincere thanks for both studios’ work done in partnership with MS Studios to build the cloud-powered technology in “Crackdown 3” from scratch.”

+“Work continues on Crackdown 3 and is not impacted by this news.
+We look forward to sharing more on “Crackdown3” and having fans get their hands on the game when it launches later this year.”

-But this deal means that Epic should integrate cloud computing options into its Unreal Engine.
+This deal does mean that Epic will integrate cloud computing options into its Unreal Engine.
 This will enable the studios that use this tool to unlock new A.I. and physics options in their projects.
 This is especially useful as more publishers and developers embrace service games that require an online connection to a remote server.

 Cloudgine also represents the technologies that enable developers to do more with older hardware.
 That is important as the aging Xbox One and PlayStation 4 systems continue to sell well alongside the less powerful Nintendo Switch and affordable video cards.
 Cloud computing can deliver equivalent gameplay experiences across all those platforms even if games are still rendering most visuals on the local processors.